vokmon/gold-price-ai-service/README.md

   export GOOGLE_API_KEY="get the key from https://aistudio.google.com/app/apikey"
   export GOOGLE_AI_MODEL="gemini-1.5-flash"
 ```
-2. Run the `npm run start-cron` to start the service as a cron job
+2. Run the `bun run start-cron` to start the service as a cron job

 **Usage in Docker:**
 1. Build the image